lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **Brakia** _(25-Jun-18 02:07 PM)_

-_Serpile is hallucinating from his long rest._
+_`Serpile`: Serpile is hallucinating from his long rest._

-> Um, question.
+> `Serpile`: Um, question.
 Why is there a hot dog tied to my foot?

 **PlasmaPerson** _(25-Jun-18 02:08 PM)_